atmire/RIOXX/README.md

 The RIOXX OAI-PMH endpoint has been developed in such a way that it only exposes items that are RIOXX compliant.
 An item will not appear there as long as not all of the following mandatory fields are present in the item:

 * ali:license_ref
-* dc:identifier that directly links to the attached bitstream
+* dc:identifier that directly links to the attached bitstream (This can be both the bitstream as provided to DSpace or a URI to the full text publication hosted elsewhere)
 * dc:language
 * dc:title
 * dcterms:dateAccepted